Myotherapy is a massage technique to treat or prevent soft tissue pain and restricted joint movement.

 Along with an adjustment, the patient has no control over the fast movement.

-WDurinDuringization, the patient can take control over the push and stop the treatment if does feel uncomfortable.
+Indeed, during mobilisation, the patient can take control of the push and stop the treatment if he/she does feel uncomfortable.